 While adults will enjoy swimming in the same pool that Ian Thorpe won his Olympic gold medals at the 2000 Sydney Olympic Games, kids will go wild over the water slide, Splasher’s Water Playground that caters for kids aged toddler and up, and Rapid River Ride that caters to all ages.
 Comfortabley heated to 26 degrees, the Aquatic Centre is year-round fun.

 Get more information on visiting the Sydney Olympic Park Aquatic Centre.

 To get there: Take a 30 minute train trip from Central Station to Olympic Park Station or a ferry from Circular Quay to Sydney Olympic Park Wharf.

 A fave for families with its wide expanses of undulating hills, plenty of shade and picnic spots.
 Bicentennial Park is a beautiful location that combines mangrove wetlands with 40 hectares of gentle hills, meadows, lakes, playgrounds and picnic shelters.
 Driving to this park is the best option but parking can also be a challenge so arrive early.

-Ryde Park: The Groundskeeper Cafe, Playground & Scooter Track
+Ryde Park Playground & Scooter Track

 Get more info on Ryde Park here.